 Mr. Walchak received his B.A. from Michigan State University in 1995 and his J.D. from the University of Hawaii School of Law.
-He is an adjunct faculty member at the International Law Institute in Washington, D.C. and has served as an expert to the United Nations in matters of economic and commercial law.
+He is an adjunct faculty member at the International Law Institute in Washington, D.C. and former Principal and Deputy Counsel with the Maryland Attorney General's Office handling matters of procurement and public infrastructure development.

 Nicole M. Whitaker